tfpk/macrokata/exercises/03_literal_variables/README.md

 you tried to provide a variable name, and you needed a literal, Rust will throw an error.
 If you needed a *string* literal, and you provided a *char* literal, then rust will happily expand the code.
-It'll throw an error later on in the compilation process, just like if you had written the expanded code.
+It'll throw an error later on in the compilation process; as if you had written the expanded code.

-## A note on MacroKata avoiding using Built-In Macros
+## Why do these examples avoid using macros?

 The example above uses the `println!` macro inside the `print_me` macro.
 Rust is totally fine with this!
 However, `macrokata` tries